turingschool/curriculum/source/projects/http_yeah_you_know_me.markdown

 http://host:port/path?param=value&param2=value2
 ```

 You know your computer has a dictionary built in, right?
+It's stored in a special file on your
-Write an "endpoint" that works like this:
+machine located at `/usr/share/dict/words`.
+Let's use this information to write an "endpoint" that works like this:

 * The path is `/word_search`
 * The verb will always be a `GET`